405th-Infantry-Division/Mantle/mantle.md

 + Have their picture displayed on 405th produced promotional materials/websites/social media
 + Participate in official 405th events (i.e. charity benefits, celebrity appearances, guest escorts, etc).
 + Have access to the Deployed Member forums.

+**Tier 1 - Apprentice Costumer:** is limited membership open to persons who own a costume that meets the first level with regard to the standards of accuracy, completeness, and quality of construction as required by the 405th.
+**Tier 2 – Hero Costumer:** is limited membership open to persons who own a costume that meets the second level with regard to the standards of accuracy, completeness, and quality of construction as required by the 405th.
+**Tier 3 - Legend Costumer:** is limited membership open to persons who own a costume that meets the third level with regard the standards of accuracy, completeness, and quality of construction as required by the 405th.

 Upon admission, Deployed Members will choose a unique number in the 405th member catalog.
 The catalog number is unique to the individual member and is non-transferable.